July 23-25, 2025

 Laura MacDonald, CFRE, Founder & Principal, Benefactor Group; Paul Yeghiayan, CFRE, CSPG, Senior Consultant, Benefactor Group

-For many nonprofits, building an endowment is not just a strategy, but a cornerstone of developing a resilient cause that resonates with donors and provides financial stability to ensure ongoing mission advancement.
+For many nonprofits, building an endowment is not just a strategy.
+It is a cornerstone of developing a resilient cause that resonates with donors and provides financial stability to ensure ongoing mission advancement.
 With an estimated charitable intergenerational wealth transfer of $12 trillion occurring over the next few decades, the importance of nonprofits positioning themselves appropriately cannot be overstated.
-Those who do will benefit from donor generosity.
+Those who prepare will benefit from donor generosity.
 In this session, you’ll hear from Benefactor Group’s founder and principal, Laura MacDonald, CFRE, a renowned expert in the field, and senior consultant Paul Yeghiayan, CFRE, CSPG.
-They provide highly actionable and simple steps that nonprofits can immediately implement to launch or reinvigorate their endowment program.
+Together, they will provide highly actionable and simple steps that nonprofits can immediately implement to launch or reinvigorate their endowment program.

 5:30 p.m.
 Reception